What Your Child Will Learn in High School American Government

 - Analyze the advantages and disadvantages of using credit.

-- Compare the characteristics of different types of personal investments.
+- Compare the characteristics and risks of different types of personal investments.

 - Discover practices used by wise consumers.